StaxWP/visibility-logic-elementor/readme.txt

 2. Advanced - Visibility control settings - Hide for users

 == Changelog ==

+= 2.2.0 =
+* Added Enabled/Disabled icons on all sections to inside Stax Visibility tab to see at a glance which options are in use.
+* Added Dynamic conditions based on all Elementor Pro Dynamic tags (in PRO version)

 = 2.1.7 =
 * Date and time conditions UI improvement to show current server time in editor